Tomasmakaj/Real-Estate-App/README.md

 We gave each real estate a price, location, details, image and like.

-We gave owners database a name, email and password for login.
+We gave owners a name, email and password for login.

 We gave our portfolio a like, owner_id, house_id and apartment_id